WeatherWaterClimateServices/wwcs/WWCS/irrigation/telegramBot/README.md

 ## Required software

-We use the following software for development (none of this is required in deployment):
+We use the following software for development (none of this is required in deployment; the idea is that the required translation files are provided through the git):

 - gettext: used to update the translation (PO) files and to compile them to MO files
 - make: we use make to simplify the management of the files